muki01/Windows-Activator/README.md

 ```

 ### :scroll: Changelog
-This Windows Activator gets weekly updates with new features, improvements, and bugfixes.
+This Windows Activator gets updates with new features, improvements, and bugfixes.
 Be sure to check out the [changelog here]().

 ### This is interface of my program